jirkapok/GasPlanner/doc/help.md

 | Low (45/95) | Shallow dive, good conditions, fit and healthy diver |
 | Medium (40/85) | Repetitive dive, average conditions |
 | High (30/75) | Deep dives, decompression dives, hard conditions |

+### Gases

+* `Maximum narcotic depth` [m]: Limits, at which depth gas mixture is considered to be narcotic.
+Exceeding this depth means the risk of narcosis significantly increases.
+See also [Equivalent narcotic depth](https://en.wikipedia.org/wiki/Equivalent_narcotic_depth)
+* `Is oxygen narcotic`: If true, counts also oxygen as narcotic gas, otherwise only nitrogen is considered to be narcotic

 ### Stops